 Victims of road rage often (roughly one-third of the time) escalate the danger by taunting an already agitated hothead.
 Sure, maybe the other driver truly is a belligerent moron.
 That’s all the more reason to stay away and not antagonize him/her.
 If you can’t control your anger, don’t expect other drivers to control theirs.

 Always assume other drivers are armed lunatics (whether armed with a gun or a car).
 Don’t provoke anyone to pull the trigger or swerve his car at you.

 If you’re a slowpoke in the fast lane, and someone wants to pass you, get OUT of the way!
 You are NOT a traffic cop.
-Do NOT try to enforce the law by impeding someone who’s in a rush.
+Do NOT try to enforce the law by impeding someone who’s in a rush (perhaps an emergency).
 Let the real traffic cops deal with a lawbreaker.
 Sure, call 911 with a description and license plate number of a dangerous driver.
 But beyond that, do NOT antagonize anyone.Maybe the road rager is in a rush (late for work, desperate to reach a lavatory, or whatever).
 You do NOT know and you are NOT a cop.
 Get out of his/her way and let the police deal with it.